-What’s the most exciting thing happening at Big Bend National Park?
+What's the most exciting thing happening at Big Bend National Park?
 The expansion and revitalization of the paleontology exhibit, of course!
-Starting in Fall 2011, Friends of Big Bend National Park set out to raise $1.2 million in the coming years to create the Fossil Discovery Trail – a new exhibit spaces, an interpretive trail and improved picnic and parking areas at the existing Fossil Bone Exhibit site.
-We are pleased to have already raised over $270,000 toward this excellent addition to the park’s resources.
+Starting in Fall 2011, Friends of Big Bend National Park set out to raise $1.25 million in the coming years to create the Fossil Discovery Exhibit - a new exhibit spaces, an interpretive trail and improved picnic and parking areas at the existing Fossil Bone Exhibit site.
+We are pleased to have already raised over $590,000 toward this excellent addition to the park's resources.

 But why fossils?
 Big Bend National Park has produced over 35 Cretaceous dinosaur species, the most of any national park in the country.
 Over 1100 fossil species from plants, invertebrates and vertebrates have